Home Education

 For some, revealing their caste feels like stepping into a nightmare.
 Jithin shares his own apprehensions about the pressure to disclose his Scheduled Caste status during his master's program.
 “When I enrolled, I was required not only to declare that I belong to the Scheduled Caste but also to specify my category within SC.
 While the need for this information is often justified, the fear looms large: once we reveal our caste, we risk being identified by our teachers.

 Revealing caste is nothing short of a nightmare in a college setting,” he explains.
-“There’s
+“There’s a genuine concern that some faculty members may t

 login-icon